Assisting employees dealing with redundancy

 - provide an opportunity for an employee to comment on the information to their employer before the decision is made.

-We can help you ask the right questions and determine whether the proposal is reasonable and genuine and often position you to protect your role or leverage a settlement.
+We can help you ask the right questions and determine whether the redundancy or restructure proposal is reasonable and genuine and often position you to protect your role or leverage a settlement.

 The other most significant issue is the obligation to offer redeployment.
 Redeployment should occur where one role is disestablished and another is created but that new role is within an affected employee’s capabilities.
 The Employment Court made itself clear on the issue of redeployment in the decision of Wang v Hamilton Multicultural Society Trust.
 In this decision, the Court found that, where an employee’s role is disestablished and a new role is created, if the new role is within the employee’s capability, the employee must have the opportunity to be redeployed to the role.
 This is in preference to any external candidate.
 This should occur regardless of the new role’s content or position description.
 Further, a role will be within an employee’s capability if the employee could perform the role with reasonable retraining or upskilling.